-Inside: Your family experience isn’t going as planned.
+Inside: Your family time together isn’t going as planned.
 Now what?

-What do you do when your family experience doesn’t stand up to your “perfect” expectations?
+What do you do when your family time doesn’t stand up to your “perfect” expectations?
 How do you deal with frustration when your child isn’t interested in the plans?”

-It was supposed to be a big day.
+It was supposed to be a big day of family fun.
 It was the day we visited “The North Pole Experience.”
 Based on everyone’s Facebook check-ins and statuses, the event was supposed to be spectacular, with all the kids having a blast.

 I had my doubts, but I thought I would give it a shot.
 I should have known.
 Because I really, really, do know my child.

 Thirty-five minutes from start to finish is probably a new record for the shortest amount of time a six-year-old has spent at the North Pole.